The Cost of Change

 Threshold Workshop

 Convert vague stakeholder language into negotiated Quality Thresholds.
+Know exactly what must change for adoption to occur.

 MAP